AJamesGit01/Personal-Color-Picker-App/README.md

+# Overview
+The Color Picker is a simple web app that lets users select colors and view their values.
+It helps users easily choose and copy colors for design or development purposes.

+# Features
+- Color Selection: Users can pick a color using a color input tool.

+- Color Display: Shows the selected color visually.

+- Color Code: Displays the color’s HEX and RGB values for easy copying.

+# How It Works
+User opens the app and clicks the color input to select a color.

+The preview box updates to show the chosen color.

+The HEX and RGB codes update accordingly for user reference.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.